juldyzmurat/might-ask/README.md

 1. Document code using appropriate comments and meaningful names
 1. Coding style is enforced using `Prettier` -- This is done automatically by `husky` and `lint-staged` when committing
+   - Styling can be applied to the entire project by running `npm run lint`

 ### Issue Tracking